ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ### Load in data

-First, we will load in the dataset from a csv file using the `read_csv` function from pandas:
+First, we will load in the dataset from a CSV file using the `read_csv` function from Pandas:

 :::{Tip}
-Most functions in pandas will have documentation describing what the function does and how to use it.
-You can find this documentation online or directly from the python shell using the built-in help system: `help(pd.read_csv)`.
+Most functions in Pandas will have documentation describing what the function does and how to use it.
+You can find this documentation online or directly from the Python shell using the built-in help system: `help(pd.read_csv)`.
 In IPython environments, you can use `?` either before or after the function name as a shorthand for the help function: `?pd.read_csv`